Lynnette Lounsbury’s We Ate The Road Like Vultures was one of our dozen Top Aussie Reads of 2016.

 Get your copy of We Ate The Road Like Vultures from:

 Genre: Literature, Action-Adventure, Drama, Humour

-Author Information: Lynnette Lounsbury, is a writer, lecturer, martial artist, traveller, and occasional poet.
-She grew up in Papua New Guinea and on the NSW North Coast.
-She now lives in Sydney.
+Lynnette Lounsbury, is a writer, lecturer, martial artist, traveller, and occasional poet.
+She grew up in Papua New Guinea and on the NSW North Coast but now lives in Sydney.
 She currently teaches writing and ancient history at Avondale College and is Senior Editor at the student travel blog, Ytravel.
 Her first book, Afterworld (Allen&Unwin 2014) was released for the young adult market in 2014.
 We Ate the Road like Vultures is her first novel for adults.

 International Book Giveaway

-To celebrate the release of We Ate The Road Like Vultures Inkerman & Blunt have offered a paperback copy for giveaway to one lucky reader.
+To celebrate the release of We Ate The Road Like Vultures Inkerman & Blunt have offered a paperback copy to giveaway to one lucky reader.

 - open internationally